A Canadian Classic Recipe

 Remove pie from oven when meringue is lightly browned.

-Refrigerate for 2 to 3 hours (if you can get away with it) to allow custard to set.
+Refrigerate for 2 to 3 hours to allow custard to set.

 This recipe took a bit of paying attention, and some extra dishes, but was not difficult.
-My boys loved Flapper Pie, and even though it was a big fluffy pie, it disappeared quickly.
+My boys loved it, and even though it was a big fluffy pie, it disappeared quickly.

-If you have any Flapper Pie family secrets that you’d like to share, by all means do!
+If you have any pie baking family secrets that you’d like to share, by all means do!